jordanalexandermeyer/product/spec/pages/product_page/convert/features/information.md

 - Description: Date the bond matures.
 - Value: date
-  - Ex: Jan 19, 2023
+  - Ex: 24 AUG 2022 00:00 UTC

-#### Collateral
+#### Collateral tokens

-- Description: Type and amount of asset being provided as collateral for issuance
+- Description: Type and amount of asset being provided as collateral per bond
 - Value: numbers and types of asset
-  - Ex: 500,000 UNI
+  - Ex: 0.05 UNI

-#### Current token prices
+#### Current token price

 - Description: The current price of the asset provided as collateral in terms of the borrowed asset
 - Value: numbers and types of asset